godiard/help-activity/source/browse.rst

 **Address Bar**

 Each page on the internet has its own address.
 The address bar shows you the current web address of the page you are viewing.
-If you know the web address of a page, you can type it on this bar and press the enter key to navigate to that page.
+If you know the web address of a page, you can type it on this bar and press the enter key to show that page.

 **Bookmark**

 Sometimes it is useful to remember the pages that you visited.
-Clicking this icon will save the web address of the current page you are viewing.
+Clicking this icon will save the address of the current page you are viewing.
 A small thumbnail image of this page will appear on the bottom(tray).
 Bookmarks are saved only on the current Browse activity.
 They will not show up when you open a new Browse activity.

 **Stop Activity Tool**
 Closes the current Browse activity.

 **OLPC Library**

-The Browse activity has built in books, information and pages that you can access even without a connection to the internet.
+Sometimes, the Browse activity has built in books, information and pages that you can access even without a connection to the internet.
 Click on any of the texts to see what you can find.
 Have fun exploring!

 Copying Images From The Web